bonsaiiV/Orefilter/README.md

-# Orefinder
+# Orefilter
-Orefinder is a relatively simple datapack, which is used to find correlation between ore generation and clay/gravel generation.
+Orefilter is a relatively simple datapack, which is used to find correlation between ore generation and clay/gravel generation.

 ## Description